Dear Prospective Graduate Students,

 In the Conservation Biology Research Group, we use a population ecology lens to address the ecology of at-risk species and develop conservation and restoration responses to global change.
 Our work largely focuses on rare butterflies and their habitats in Pacific Northwest prairies as a model system to address broad ecological questions as well as advance conservation on-the-ground.

 We expect independence and maturity from graduate students along with an enthusiasm for their research.
 We accept student who are capable of excellent graduate-level research, have a record of prior research experience, have strong quantitative skills and have excellent technical writing skills.
-Competitive applicants have a high GPA and GRE scores, strong letters of recommendation, and a record of experience conducting ecological research.
+Competitive applicants have a high GPAs, strong letters of recommendation, and a record of experience conducting ecological research.

-If you are interested in applying, please send an email and include the following
+If you are interested in this position, please send an email and include the following

 – A description of your academic and work background, with particular reference to past research experience